6 Safety Tips for Fall Businesses

 Our safety tips for fall businesses ensure that your clients’ seasonal work will be memorable for all of the right reasons!
 When you can meet the needs of seasonal companies, you can write more business and stay competitive.

-If you are operating a fall business yourself, check out these tips and be sure to talk to your insurance agent about working with Prime Insurance Company.
+If your clients are operating a fall business, have them check out these tips and be sure to talk to them about working with Prime Insurance Company.
 We believe that fall businesses should: clean up leaves, take care with heating and lighting, consider liability waivers, hire and train effectively, avoid overcrowding, and obtain insurance.
-We are dedicated to our part, which is to keep you, your patrons, and your business safe with our insurance services.
+We are dedicated to our part, which is to keep you, your client, their patrons, and their business safe with our insurance services.

 Examples of Fall Businesses